msancor/FDS-Final-Project/README.md

 1. `README.md`: A markdown file that explains the content of the repository.

-2. `main.ipynb`: A Jupyter Notebook file containing all the relevant exercises of the homework.
+2. `main.ipynb`: A Jupyter Notebook file containing all the relevant exercises of the project.

 3. `modules`: A folder that includes two Python files that include custom-made modules made to build Machine Learning classifiers: